 Technetium Radiopharmaceuticals

 Technetium Radiopharmaceuticals contain the ideal radionuclide technetium-99m and are used in more than 80% of nuclear medicine procedures.
 This radiometal does not emit particles, only gamma radiation (photon energy of 140 keV) and 10% of internal conversion.
-The half-life is 6 hours, obtained from the parent molybdenum-99 (half-life = 67 hours) from a generator system.
+The half-life is 6 hours, obtained from a generator system’s parent molybdenum-99 (half-life = 67 hours).

 The generator absorbs the molybdenum activity onto the alumina column, followed by the elution of saline to give technetium-99m labelled sodium pertechnetate.
 After intravenous injection, technetium-99m pertechnetate is reversibly bound to protein and rapidly leaves the plasma compartment.